cc713/ScoopWikiCN/wiki/App-Manifest-Autoupdate.md

 ## 从 Metalink 获取 hash

 [Metalink](http://www.metalinker.org/) is an Internet standard that harnesses the speed and power of peer to peer networking and traditional downloads with a single click.
-For download URL that supported Metalink, hash value could be retrieved from download URL's header or a `.meta4` file.
-Example: [libreoffice-fresh](https://github.com/lukesampson/scoop-extras/blob/master/bucket/libreoffice-fresh.json)
+For download URL that supported Metalink, hash value could be retrieved from download URL's header or a `.meta4` file. 例子: [libreoffice-fresh](https://github.com/lukesampson/scoop-extras/blob/master/bucket/libreoffice-fresh.json)

 ```json
 "hash": {